 Which Staff Members Should Be Trained on How to Handle Propane Tanks?

 As mentioned, it’s a good idea to train all of your employees on handling tanks.
-However, it’s also a good idea to have certain staff trained on how to handle cylinders as first responders.
+However, it’s also a good idea to have certain personnel trained on how to handle cylinders as first responders.

 This means that these people should be the first ones to respond to potential emergencies involving propane tanks.
 Some of the staff members you may want to train include: